tana/Mondeto/README.md

 Mondeto currently uses [Unity Engine](https://unity.com/) (version 2019.4.2f1 LTS).

 ## License
 Mondeto itself is licensed under [MIT License](LICENSE).
-However, it uses some third-party programs and data that is licensed under various licenses.
+However, it uses some third-party programs and data that is licensed under various licenses (see [docs/Credits.md](docs/Credits.md)).

 In addition, this repository contains some of those third-party program or data that are licensed under redistributable licenses.

 ## Acknowledgements